30 Jan 2024

 Change your authorization secret.

-For security reasons, remember to change the UPLOADS_SECRET_AUTH_TOKEN in a production environment.
-Otherwise, anyone can upload files to your server.
+Remember to change the UPLOADS_SECRET_AUTH_TOKEN in a production environment for security reasons.
+Otherwise anyone is able to upload files into your server.

 That's it!
 We hope this is useful.